carmine560/trading-assistant/README.md

 Windows](https://www.python.org/downloads/windows/) with Hyper SBI 2 and uses the following packages:

-  * [pandas](https://pandas.pydata.org/) to save customer margin ratios and the previous market data from websites
+  * [pandas](https://pandas.pydata.org/) to save the customer margin ratios and the previous market data from websites
   * [pywin32](https://github.com/mhammond/pywin32) to access Windows APIs
   * [pytesseract](https://github.com/madmaze/pytesseract) to invoke
     [Tesseract](https://tesseract-ocr.github.io/) to recognize prices and